AutoV: Loss-Oriented Ranking for Visual Prompt Retrieval in LVLMs: Experiments

-Our results are listed in Table \ref{tab:main}, and we compare AutoV with three previous visual prompting methods designed for LVLMs, including FGVP \cite{yang2023fine}, RedCircle \cite{shtedritski2023does}, and API \cite{api}.
-Performance improvements and decrements listed in the table are calculated relative to the base model.
-The training data and implementation details can be found in Appendix \ref{data} and \ref{details}.
+Results are presented in Table \ref{tab:main}, and we compare AutoV with three prior visual prompting methods for LVLMs, namely FGVP \cite{yang2023fine}, RedCircle \cite{shtedritski2023does}, and API \cite{api}.
+The training data and implementation details can be found in Appendix A and C, respectively.
+Here, we employ the above three types of visual prompts as the candidate pool\footnote{Includes four prompts extracted from different transformer layers of CLIP in API \cite{api}, with two additional prompts of distinct types, resulting in six images in total.} for AutoV to retrieve from optimally.